mviereck/microscopy-tools/README.md

 Dependencies:
  - `imagemagick`

+## camcfg
+`dialog` frontend for `gphoto2` camera configuration.
+Reads possible configurations of a camera and provides a dialog in terminal to choose desired settings.
+Beta stage, already useable.
+ - `camcfg` shows all available configurations.
+ - `camcfg ENTRY` shows configuration of entry ENTRY.
+Example: `camcfg iso`

+Dependencies:
+ - `dialog`
+ - `gphoto2`

 ## stackfuser

 GUI frontend for image foto stacking with enfuse.
-In active development, beta stage.
+In development, beta stage.
+Needs severe rework.

 Provides:
  - Image preprocessing with `imagemagick` to enhance contrast and sharpness.